Colin de Mowbray

-Lieutenant-Commander Colin John de Mowbray, MBE (12 April 1945 – 11 July 2010) was a helicopter pilot and veteran of the Falklands war; in retirement he sailed in, and organised, round-the-world yacht races.
+Lieutenant-Commander Colin John de Mowbray, MBE (12 April 1945 – 11 July 2010) was a helicopter pilot and veteran of the Falklands War; in retirement he sailed in, and organised, round-the-world yacht races.

 Early life and education

-De Mowbray was son of a Royal Navy captain.
+De Mowbray was the son of a Royal Navy captain.
 He attended Stowe School and from September 1963 the Britannia Royal Naval College in Dartmouth, Devon before going to the Royal Naval Air Station in Arbroath.

 Military career

 In the 1960s he served as a "jungly" in Borneo, flying the Royal Marines of 45 Commando to and from jungle locations that he was advised to "memorise then forget".

-In 1976 he attended the staff course at Greenwich.
+In 1976 he attended the staff course at the Royal Naval College, Greenwich.

 In the late 1970s served on the British naval staff in Washington, DC.

 In 1982 during the Falklands War he was Executive Officer and First-Lieutenant (second in command) of HMS Alacrity.